roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 invocation of the ``reset`` method on my object handling that value, I've done what Fielding warns against.

+To do this correctly, you should follow the protocols strictly.
+If you need resource locking, for example, adopt the WebDAV protocol instead of strict HTTP.
+Don't subvert the protocol to your needs; instead, re-engineer your needs to fit the protocol.

-### A REST API should spend almost all of its descriptive effort in defining the media type(s) used for representing resources and driving application state,
+### A REST API should spend almost all of its descriptive effort in defining the media type(s) used for representing resources and driving application state, ...

-> or in defining extended relation names and/or hypertext-enabled mark-up
+> ...or in defining extended relation names and/or hypertext-enabled mark-up
 > for existing standard media types.
 Any effort spent describing what methods
 > to use on what URIs of interest should be entirely defined within the scope
 > of the processing rules for a media type (and, in most cases, already